spydx/equinor-ctf-2024/writeups/forensics/Honey, I shrunk the skids/Datasnok/writeup.md

 The first hint about what this file is comes when we copy it to a Windows machine and it gets deleted immediately.
 This file might be malware!
 Here’s a pro tip for people wanting an EPT-Token: Turn off your Windows Defender and run gpedit.msc.
 It will irrecoverably encrypt your entire system, BUT you will also get an EPT-Coin.

-Upon analyzing gpedit.msc, we stumble upon this large block of URL-encoded characters:
+Upon analyzing gpedit.msc, we stumble upon this large block of URL-encoded characters that seems to be more code packed in our original script:
 ![Alt text](images/text_block.PNG)
 By utilizing yet another online tool, [CyberChef](https://gchq.github.io/CyberChef/), we decode the characters and get another Visual Basic script!